TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Set Up the PivotTable Fields
 1. **Drag `order_day` to the Rows Area**:
-   - This lists the days of the week (e.g., "Monday," "Tuesday").
+   - This lists the days of the week ("Monday," "Tuesday").

 2. **Drag `total_price` to the Values Area**:
    - This calculates the total revenue for each day.